jeffreylanters/unity-tweens/README.md

 ### Cancel Tweens

 The cancel tweens method will cancel all Tweens on the target GameObject.
-When a Tween is cancelled, the [On Cancel](#on-cancel) delegate will be invoked.
+When a Tween is cancelled, the [On Cancel](#on-cancel) and [On Finally](#on-finally) delegates will be invoked.
 When the include children option is set, all Tweens on the children of the target GameObject will also be cancelled, otherwise only the Tweens on the target GameObject will be cancelled.

 ```cs
 void CancelTweens(this GameObject target, bool includeChildren = false);